ErenHistarion/gc-tracker-fr/README.md

 ```

 ## TODO
+- Add PCComponentes
 - Save result into a database instead of overwriting a spreadsheet
 - Improve the way to list URL to check (database too?)
+- Create an UI
+- Put everything into a docker image

 ## Compatible e-shops
 ### Compatible